sulu/sulu-docs/bundles/page/jackrabbit.rst

     bin/websiteconsole doctrine:phpcr:workspace:export -p /cmf cmf_live.xml
     bin/adminconsole doctrine:phpcr:workspace:export -p /jcr:versions jcr.xml

-Then switch the configuration to jackrabbit as documented above and then first remove maybe exist old data in your jackrabbit workspace by running the following commands:
+Then change the configuration as explained in the above Configuration section, and executed these commands to clear any previously existing data (first you should make sure that you really don't need this data anymore).

 .. code-block:: bash